-No Future Progress – Zombies
+No Future – Zombies

 I feel like I have been making some good progress on No Future and my underlying VR ARPG sandbox lately and want to share details.
 One of my various efforts towards a vertical slice is building some zombies and I am at a new milestone with them.
 Check out this video which I captured on the Quest 2.
 These are the zombies from the Synty Studios Simple Apocalypse pack that I am currently working with.
 They… Continue reading